Main / Edit / History / / Users Area

 2. Think - "How can I attack my application"

-3. Learn common vulnerabilities and methods to prevent them so you at least would not do the mistakes others did.
+3. Learn the common vulnerabilities and methods to prevent them.

-So when it comes to writing web applications always remember that there is somebody who would actually try to do something bad to your site and you are lucky if you will discover this.
+So when you're writing web applications, always remember that there is somebody who would actually try to do something bad to your site.

-What is even more important that at some point, your will make a mistake and your web site will be cracked and you'll have to do a hard work to restore it.
-So keep backups and even more important check your restore procedures work.
+What is even more important is that at some point, you will make a mistake and your web site may be cracked.
+Then you'll have to do the hard work of restoring it.
+So keep backups and even more importantly check your restore procedures work.

 SQL Injections